Mt Denali - best viewpoints - cover photo of Mt Denali by Madeleine Deaton

 Mt Denali from the Denali Highway

-If you choose the adventurous route via the Denali Highway for the journey to Denali National Park, you should only do this with rental vehicles where the landlord allows the journey on this route.
-Many RV rental companies don't.
-If you are traveling with a vehicle that is approved for this route, you may be lucky enough to see the mountain in the distance on the last section of the route between the Susitna River and Cantwell on the George Parks Highway.
-Similar to the George Parks Highway, you are also quite far away from Mt Denali, so the view is rather disappointing.
+Those who choose the adventurous route via the Denali Highway to reach Denali National Park should only do so with a rental vehicle that the rental company permits travel on this route.
+Many RV rental companies do not.
+If you're traveling in a vehicle that's authorized for this route, with a bit of luck you might see the mountain in the distance on the last stretch of the drive between the Susitna River and Cantwell on the George Parks Highway.
+Similar to the George Parks Highway, however, you're quite far from Mount Denali, so the view is rather disappointing.

 From Fairbanks